bhky/opennsfw2/README.md

   - `nsfw_probabilities` (`List[float]`): Predicted NSFW probabilities of the images.

 ### `predict_video_frames`
-End-to-end pipeline function from the input video file to predictions.
+End-to-end pipeline function from the input video to predictions.
 - Parameters:
-  - `video_path` (`str`): Path to the input video file.
+  - `video_path` (`str`): Path to the input video source.
-    The file format must be supported by OpenCV.
+    The video format must be supported by OpenCV.
   - `frame_interval` (`int`, default `8`): Prediction will be done on every this number of frames, starting from frame 1, i.e., if this is 8, then prediction will only be done on frame 1, 9, 17, etc.